How to request and manage the authentication code you'll need to file company information online.

 The authentication code is a 6 digit alphanumeric code issued by us to each company.
 The code is used to authorise information filed online and is the equivalent of a company officer’s signature.

-Request your code now - it’s sent by post to the company’s registered office and can take up to 5 days to arrive.
+Request your code now.
+It’s sent by post to your company’s registered office and can take up to 5 days to arrive.

-Watch a video to see how easy it is to register and order your code.
+Watch our video to see how easy it is to register and order your code.

 If you’re new to the service, you’ll need to: